sneakerhax/Arsenal/README.md

 [+] Writing output to output/10.0.0.1/scanme.nmap.org_nmap_11-03-2021_13:34:38.txt
 ```

 Running Nmap with Ultra-Recon.
-The output will be in the Ultra-Recon directory
+The output will be in the Ultra-Recon output directory